sh-kikuchi/the-elephant-in-the-room/Readme.md

 # the Elephant in the room
 'the Elephant in the room' is my private PHP flame work.

-#### ※ project code: Gladiolus
-This project code is named "Gladiolus," inspired by its flower language of "unwavering effort" and "victory."
-Just as the gladiolus flower represents triumph through perseverance, this framework is crafted with the aim of guiding the passion and effort of engineers towards victory.
-The framework itself is designed to be simple yet flexible, allowing developers to customize it according to their own preferences and needs.

 <br> since 2023.7.26

 ## 1. Artchitecture (Directory)
 ![Artchitecture](./public/assets/img/architecture.png)